San Marcos, Texas: Geography

 San Marcos is in Central Texas.
 It is 30 mi southwest of Austin and 51 mi northeast of San Antonio.
 According to the United States Census Bureau, in 2010, it had a total area of 78.6 sqkm, of which 0.3 sqkm, or 0.44%, was covered by water.
 Interstate 35 is the main highway through it, with access from exits 199 through 208.
 It is situated on the Balcones Fault, the boundary between the Hill Country to the west and the Coastal Plains to the east.
 Along the fault, many springs emerge, such as San Marcos Springs, which forms Spring Lake and is the source of the San Marcos River.
 The eastern part is Blackland Prairie.
 The western part consists of forested or grassy rolling hills, often marked with cacti.

 The San Marcos River and the Blanco River, part of the Guadalupe watershed, flow through the city, along with Cottonwood Creek, Purgatory Creek, Sink Creek, and Willow Springs Creek.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters, with some winter frost at night.
-Annual precipitation is about 34 inches (864 mm).
+The annual precipitation is about 36.55 in.
 According to the Köppen climate classification, San Marcos has a humid subtropical climate, Cfa on climate maps.